lokalise/i18n-ally/README.md

 Although there are some limitations:

 ### No editting / translating
-Sine javascript can be very complex and there is not a proper way the let machine decide where to write the changes.
-We disabled any writing features on ".js" locales and will never support it.
+Since javascript can be very complex and there is not a proper way the let machine decide where to update the changes.
+We disabled all the writing features on `.js` locales and there is no plan to support them in the future.

 ### No reload on file changes 🐞
 This is a bug cause by `esm`'s cache.
 It will be fixed in the future release.